Sentry Page Protection

 Crude Oil

-Crude oil was lower over the past week and has returned to its recent range.
-The 3-month correlation between crude oil and global equities is negative.
+Crude oil was lower over the past week and remains rangebound.
+The 3-month correlation between crude oil and global equities is neutral.

 Gold

-Gold was lower over the past week and closed below support @ 2028.
+Gold was higher over the past week and closed above its recent trading range.
 The 3-month correlation between gold and global equities is positive.

 Commodities

-Commodities were lower over the past week and have moved back into their recent range.
-The 3-month correlation between commodities and global equities is negative.
+Commodities were higher over the past week and remain above their previous range.
+The 3-month correlation between commodities and global equities is neutral.

 U.S. 30 Year Treasury Bond